 The gondola ride comes next.
 It takes 14 minutes and offers up spectacular views of the mountains on clear days.
 On snowy days it keeps you warm.
 Then you download onto the chairlift.
 Fortunately, they stop it, so you can get securely settled in with packs and skis before continuing to the bottom.

-After extricating yourself from the chairlift, ski to Temple Lodge, climb up the hill about 60 metres to the right of the lodge and look for the Skoki sign on the left.
-That is the official start of your 11 kilometre ski in.
+After extricating yourself from the chairlift, ski to Temple Lodge, climb up the hill about 60 m to the right of the lodge and look for the Skoki sign on the left.
+That is the official start of your 11 km ski in.

 This is not an outing I would recommend for inexperienced skiers.
 It’s what I would call a moderately difficult trail, but challenges can occur with route finding in bad conditions, and more than a few people have trouble on the descent from Deception Pass to the lodge.

 What it doesn’t show is the happy grins sported by the guests when they bite into the home baked goods.
 And you can’t hear the sighs of contentment as people sip hot soup, herbal teas or lemonade.
 And you don’t see the guests spread out around the wood stove in deep, comfortable chairs with a plateful of goodies in front of them.
 But that all happens.

-The actual accommodation at Skoki Lodge is rustic
+The actual accommodations at the lodge are rustic

 Rustic accommodation should be expected considering the lodge opened to skiers in 1931.

 There is no running water.
 That means there are no toilets.
 Instead you can count on a cold porcelain toilet seat in an outhouse behind the main lodge.
 There are two – one for women and one for men.